 Once you’ve reviewed the above factors considering your budget, you should be left with a definite category of private internet connection.

 This is the fun bit.
-Now you’ve done your research and know exactly what you’re looking for, you can use CarrierBid to approach either hardware and/or software vendors to fulfill your criteria.
+Now that you’ve done your research and know precisely what you’re looking for, you can use CarrierBid to approach either hardware and/or software vendors that fulfill your criteria.

 It’s important to coalesce before entering a definite contract to ensure that the vendor is appropriate for your business model.

-Now you have in-depth knowledge as well as your vendor hired and ready to go, it’s time to prepare your business for change.
+Once your vendor has installed the technology for you, it’s time to prepare your business for change.

-Start by creating a schedule for installation, next, address employee training, and client changeover (if applicable).
+Start by creating an installation schedule; next, address employee training and client changeover (if applicable).